Mitali-119/ServiceCircle/README.md

 # ServiceCircle

-**ServiceCircle** is a React-based service marketplace that connects users with skilled local professionals like chefs, electricians, housekeepers, and more.
+**ServiceCircle** ServiceCircle is a modern, React-based web application designed to act as a local services marketplace.
+It helps users easily discover and connect with skilled service professionals in their area — including chefs, electricians, housekeepers, teachers, architects, and more.
+🔍 User-friendly Search Experience
+🧑‍🍳 Multi-step Registration for Service Providers
+📸 Visual Profiles
+ Modern Tech Stack

 ## 🚀 Features